Become a Molecular Biology Lab Technician: Career Guide

 Learn how to become a molecular biology lab technician.
 Research the job description and the education and licensing requirements and find out how to start a career in molecular biology lab technology.

-Do I Want to Be a Molecular Biology Lab Technician?
+Should I Become a Molecular Biology Lab Technician?

 Molecular biology lab technicians use specialized equipment to conduct experiments, analyze data and record their results under the supervision of molecular biologists and other scientists.
 These technicians are often employed by postsecondary institutions, pharmaceutical companies or government agencies.